 Captain Upgrades – The most junior awarded Captain has been on property for 3 years.

-Domicile Choices – Frontier has three pilot domiciles right now — DEN, ORD, MCO.
-LAS is scheduled to open October 1st.
+Domicile Choices – Frontier has four pilot domiciles — DEN, ORD, MCO, and LAS.

 Hotels – Hotel stays are a way of life for pilots and the quality of layover stays is a key ingredient in job satisfaction at most airlines.
 Frontier Airlines uses hotels that are largely inferior to the hotels at which other pilots stay, and primarily use airport location hotels – even for long layovers.
 In fact, around 65% of our hotels are at airport locations.
 Consequently, Frontier pilots don’t have as many food, activity, or entertainment options as other pilots on long layovers.
 The quality of our hotels often leads to inadequate rest.
 Frontier pilots file more grievances over the overall quality of our hotels than any other contract provision.